Last updated: 10 March 2014

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

 Over 590,000 British nationals visit Australia every year.
 Most visits are trouble-free.

 Australia is a vast country.
-Journeys need to be planned, particularly if travelling to remote areas.
+You should plan journeys carefully, particularly if you’re travelling to remote areas, bushwalking or going swimming.